RivollierG/auto_conda_synth_shell/README.md

 ## Note

+- In order to track upstream branch, you have to set an upstream branch.
+You can do it with `git push --set-upstream origin <branch name>`.
-As I do not use terraform nor kubernetes, I have not played with those feature, but they are still here from [synth-shell](https://github.com/andresgongora/synth-shell).
+- As I do not use terraform nor kubernetes, I have not played with those feature, but they are still here from [synth-shell](https://github.com/andresgongora/synth-shell).